vivliostyle/vivliostyle.js/README.md

 import {viewer} from vivliostyle

 const HTML = "<h1>The title</h1><p>The very first paragraph</p>" // The HTML code you want to process with Vivliostyle.js.
-const Viewer = new viewer.Viewer(
+const CSS = "h1 {background-color: red;}" // The CSS you want to apply. const Viewer = new viewer.Viewer(
     {
       viewportElement: document.getElementById('pages'), // the element into which the rendering should happen